Rennzie/technical-blogging/the-case-for-cogs/4-consuming-cogs.md

   values.every((value) => value != false || isNaN(value));
 ```

 Firstly we check if the pixel should be coloured.
 Again, what needs to be checked in `hasDataForAllBands` will depend on the dataset but the general idea is to make pixels with no data values transparent.
-Our go to library for calculating colours from values is `chroma-js`, for a RGB colour all it needs is the three band values.
+Our go to library for calculating colours from values is `chroma-js`.
+For an RGB colour all it needs is the three band values.

 A more complex example like the one below calculates NDVI on the fly from a stacked multispectral COG.
 The layers could just have easily come from multiple COGs too.